petercorke/sphinx-autorun/README.rst

 About this fork
 ---------------

-sphinx-contrib/autorun was abandoned and broken for several months.
-Since it did not even work, this fork was created as a continuation of it with mostly critical fixes.
+sphinx-contrib/autorun has been forked many times, with various periods of inactivity.
+This fork was created in 2020 to fix some issues with line buffering, and added the runfirst configuration.

-Recent changes have removed the need to spawn a subprocess for each code block, but this means that the console option is no longer supported.
+Recent changes have removed the need to spawn a subprocess for each code block, and dropped support for the console option.